1.3 Core Components

 Multiple Programs | Multiple programs can exist in a single academy.
 Tutors manage each independently |

-Think of programs as separate classrooms one per exam you teach.
 Switch between them using the left sidebar.
 Reports, question banks, and tests inside SAT will never surface inside ACT.

 2. Question Bank